DanielTakeshi/MCMC_and_Dynamics/hmc/README.md

 way, **the Hamiltonian value plots are not on the same scale!!** The positions and momentums are on the same scale, for clarity.
 For instance, with a small step size, the Hamiltonian values have a maximum difference bounded by 0.002.

+### Figure 5.4, Running HMC

+This time, we'll run many iterations of HMC, rather than just one as we did earlier for replicating Figure 5.3.

+TODO